joshwertheim/irc/README.md

 * @quote *username* "string" <-- the quotes will automatically be appended
 * @quit <-- this will end the service loop if you don't need the bot anymore.

+The @quote function will save the desired user's quote into a dictionary.
+For example, if you type: